Vending machine offers DIY banners at Dutch airport

 AMSTERDAM Ever wanted to meet and greet your loved ones at the airport to be sure they don't miss you in the crowds?

-Then try Amsterdam's Schiphol airport, which now has the world's first vending machine capable of printing out personalised giant canvas banners in just a few minutes.
+Then try Amsterdam's Schiphol airport, which now has the world's first vending machine capable of printing out personalized giant canvas banners in just a few minutes.

-You can pick your message, whether that is "Missed you Mummy", "I love you", "Will you marry me?", or anything else that makes you stand out from the crowd, choose the font and background design, pay between four and 15 eurosdepending on the length of the banner, and hit the button.
+You can pick your message, whether that is "Missed you Mummy," "I love you," "Will you marry me?," or anything else that makes you stand out from the crowd, choose the font and background design, pay between four and 15 euros ($19.98)depending on the length of the banner, and hit the button.

 "We hope have them in other airports, but also in stadiums for sporting and music events," Bruna said.